wohshon/wohshon.github.io/_posts/2020-11-04-infinispan-springboot-client.markdown

 The key configs you will need to be aware are

-- `infinispan.client.hotrod.server_list`, the endpoint of your cluster, it accepts a comma separated list for multiple instances to handle failover
+- `infinispan.client.hotrod.server_list`, the endpoint of your cluster, it accepts a semi-colon separated list for multiple instances to handle failover
 - `infinispan.client.hotrod.client_intelligence`, BASIC (no cluster aware), TOPOLOGY_AWARE (clients received updated topology), DISTRIBUTION_AWARE (Topology aware and stores consistent hash for keys).
 - Bunch of authentication related configs:
 `infinispan.client.hotrod.sasl_mechanism`